-Leafy greens have some pretty amazing superpowers, nutritionally speaking, but they don’t stay fresh for long.
-I’m going to show you how to freeze spinach (or any other leafy green), and get 10x it’s shelf life!
+Leafy greens have some pretty amazing superpowers, nutritionally speaking, yet they don't stay fresh for long.
+I'm going to show you two different methods for freezing spinach (or any other leafy green) to give your greens 10x the shelf life!
 Never let that beautiful bag of fresh spinach go to waste again.

 - Pour contents into an ice cube tray, then freeze.
 Make sure the tray is level in the freezer.

 - Store the frozen cubes in a freezer-safe container.
 I use gallon silicone ziplock bags for zero freezer burn.

 You can follow these same steps for kale, chard, romaine, cabbage, and even herbs.
 I don't typically recommend adding ice to your smoothies because it dulls your blender blades, as well as causes the motor to work extra hard, yet this cube recipe is the exception to the rule.

 For this method, gather the following items: fresh spinach, dish towels, paper towels, freezer-safe bags or containers and a sharpie.

 - Prepare spinach by washing and drying.
 Pack the spinach into freezer-safe bags or containers.
 You can pack the spinach tightly.
 Label bag or container with date.
 If a precise amount (such as for a recipe) for the spinach is needed, make sure to add that to the label as well.

 - Place bags or containers in the freezer, allowing for air circulation for proper freezing.
 If using spinach within a few weeks or months, a standard freezer is sufficient.
 For longer freezing times, a deep freezer is recommended as it will keep the frozen food at a lower temperature, prolonging its quality.
 Note that for deep freezing or longer freezer storage times, it may be prudent to double bag the spinach in order to prevent freezer burn.